SpringRole/blockchain-cdk/README.md

   - If for some reasons, you need to separate the validator nodes into separate ECS services, then App-Mesh can be integrated.
     - This cut downs Loadbalancers, DNS query costs.
 - IF ALB (Application Load Balancer) doesn't exist, it creates ALB, Target groups, Listener Rules and ACM certificate
-  - If ALB exists and want to use the same, pass `ALB_EXISTS` as true in the config, but have to create Target groups, Listener Rule and hosted zone
+  - If ALB exists and want to use the same, pass `ALB_EXISTS` as true in the config, but have to create Target groups, Listener Rule and hosted zone manually.
 - Creates HostedZone if it doesn't exist.
 Configure if already exists

 This package also has code to create Polygon-Edge Blockchain (Checkout `src/validator`)